DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.11.0.md

 === "<font color="green">ARM 64</font>"

-    Run the following command to validate the offline package:
+    Run the following command to verify the offline package:

     ```sh
     echo "25b7688637e57eea4488386a28f9357601ff53f497f439808a34a91e02ba2ceb8f7b92a74fd7184602efdb853e81472f8de7b53a04f9a93903f0131a4acac1be  offline-community-v0.11.0-arm64.tar" | sha512sum -c
     ```

-    If the validation is successful, it will print:
+    If the verification is successful, it will print:

     ```none
     offline-community-v0.11.0-arm64.tar: OK